Valentine's day is special for me. That wasn't always the case, but it is now.

-Eleven years ago, my husband and I, young and poor though we were, hopped on a flight to Amsterdam, and eloped (read the full story here).
-I was never much for romanticisms, but somehow in the mix of falling in love, and falling deeper in love every day that I can wake up next to him, that's changed.
+Eleven years ago, my husband and I, young and poor though we were, hopped on a flight to Amsterdam, and eloped.
+I was never much for romanticism, but somehow in the mix of falling in love, and falling deeper in love every day that I can wake up next to him, that's changed.
 And, each day, I wake up and think that I couldn't possibly love him more than I do today, and then my heart swells, and I love him all the more.

 For me, cooking is an expression of love.
 It's a way to say, "I love you.
 I want you to be healthy.
 I want you to feel satisfied.
 I want you to enjoy yourself."
 And every year for Valentine's Day, I dream up something special - sweet and lovely - to share with him.

-One year I made Mayan Chocolate Truffles because they reminded me of eloping, another it was Chocolate Custard, or Einkorn Cookies with Strawberry Buttercream that looked like little valentines.
+One year I made Mayan Chocolate Truffles because they reminded me of eloping, another it was Chocolate Custard.
 This year I wanted something special: rich and comforting but bright and tart and vividly colored.